 The benefit of using automated documentation tools comes when you have many processes.
-It becomes unwieldy to manage and maintain them or are looking for quality assurance certification where the software can speed up the adoption process.
+It becomes unwieldy to manage and maintain them, or you are looking for quality assurance certification where the software can speed up the adoption process.

-In searching for software providers for these tools, you will find a vast array of products available for developing process/procedure documentation from simple Visio type tools to sophisticated Business Process Management tools that incorporate documentation as part of their offering.
-They suit organizations with less than 50 employees to large enterprises with thousands of employees and multi-company organization structures, so a clear focus is required of the type of tool you are seeking.
+In searching for software providers for these tools, you will find many products for developing process/procedure documentation, from simple Visio-type tools to sophisticated Business Process Management tools that incorporate documentation as part of their offering.
+They suit organizations with less than 50 employees to large enterprises with thousands of employees, and multi-company organization structures, so a clear focus is required of the type of tool you seek.